- New research shows that there may be a link between high blood pressure at night and dementia for older men.

 Hypertension, or high blood pressure, occurs when the force of blood pushing against the walls of your blood vessels is too high.
 As blood pressure becomes chronic, arteries throughout the body develop buildup called atherosclerosis, which can lead to a host of health issues.

-While some of these health issues are well known such as heart attacks and strokes, high blood pressure can also lead to other conditions that may be less well known such as vision loss and sexual dysfunction.
+While some of these health issues are well known such as heart attacks and strokes, high blood pressure can also lead to other conditions that may be less well known such as

 If you’re worried about high blood pressure or whether you could be at risk for reverse dipping, talk with your doctor.
 You may be able to wear an ambulatory blood pressure monitor that will measure your blood pressure over 24 hours.